CorbitaKit/library_app/README.md

 # Steps for running the project

 After cloning the project

-    -composer install
+1. composer install
-    -npm install
+2. npm install
-    -create .env file and copy the .env-example -create database
+3. create .env file and copy the .env-example
+4. create database
-    -set .env database settings
+5. set .env database settings
-    -run php artisan key:generate
+6. run php artisan key:generate
-    -run php artisan migrate
+7. run php artisan migrate
-    -run php artisan db:seed
+8. run php artisan db:seed
-    -run npm run dev
+9. run npm run dev
-    -run php artisan serve
+10. run php artisan serve
-    -go to your browser and enter the url localhost:8000
+11. go to your browser and enter the url localhost:8000

 !!!!
 IMPORTANT NOTE !!!!
 please see library-app/database/seeds/UserSeeder.php
 in there I set the admin email and password you can change it if you want.
 NOTE: please do this action before running php artisan db:seed